fnagel/beautyofcode/Documentation/UserManual/Index.rst

 - Description (not necessary, if empty no description is displayed)
 - Programming language (available languages configured by your admin)
+- File (source url / file to read the code from when 'Code' is empty)
 - Code

 Tab: Options